 If you’re considering the benefits of yoga for an individual or group, or would just like to talk about yoga for special needs, please do contact me.
 I’d love to chat!

 “Just to let you know my son and I are both loving your sessions – they’re fun, thoughtful and inspiring, as well as health-enhancing.” – Suzanne

 “We brought yoga into Canons House for a specific child, but wanted to see if the benefits we saw would be repeated with other children.
 It has taken time for some staff to truly understand what we were trying to do, but now everyone is enthusiastic about the sessions, staff and children both.
 The natural benefits are obvious to all.” – Michelle

-I use 8tracks to store online mixes for Special Yoga classes held where the space I use has internet access.
-There are two so far …
+I used to use 8tracks to store online mixes for Special Yoga classes where the venue had internet access.
+8tracks is closing down so I’ve moved a few to Spotify …